James D. Ireland Sr. - Partner of M. A. Hanna Company

-James attended St. Paul School in Concord, New Hampshire, and went on to attend Yale University’s Sheffield Scientific School, where he studied mechanical engineering.
-He spent the summer of 1900 with the U.S. Forestry Survey in Washington D.C..
-He then entered the Massachusetts Institute of Technology, receiving a B.S. degree in mechanical engineering and was given his B.S. degree in mining engineering, graduating at the head of his class in 1903.
+James attended St. Paul School in Concord, New Hampshire, and attended Yale University’s Sheffield Scientific School, where he studied mechanical engineering.
+He spent the summer of 1900 with the U.S. Forestry Survey in Washington D.C.
+He then entered the Massachusetts Institute of Technology, receiving a B.S. degree in mechanical engineering, and was given his B.S. degree in mining engineering, graduating at the head of his class in 1903.

 James married Elizabeth Clark Ring on January 8, 1913, in Saginaw, Michigan.
 Elizabeth was thirteen years younger, born on April 3, 1891, in Saginaw to Clark and Lizzie Ring.
 She received her education at Miss Masters School in Dobbs Ferry, New York.
 They had one living son, James Duane Ireland, Jr., born on December 1, 1913.
 The Irelands lost all their other babies to an infant blood disorder.
 James attended Bratenahl School.

 Elizabeth was active with Rainbow Hospital; St. Barnabas Guild for Nurses, both locally and nationally; St. Agnes Guild of Trinity Cathedral,